The Chairwoman’s Challenge Trophy 2019

 - Details of the flight should be presented in the form of a written log-book, explaining the purpose and significant of the flight and including documentary evidence (as outlined above).

 - Completed log-books must be with the judges by 31 October 2019 or 21 days after the flight has taken place.

 - The judges will take careful note of any difficulties encountered during the flight and will take into account examples of good airmanship.

 Once completed, email firstname.lastname@example.org with an outline of your challenge to receive detailed instructions of how to submit your entry.

-See our Awards 2018 page for information on all available awards and competitions this year.
+See our Awards page for information on other awards on offer this year!